uwescience/brainhack-global-2017-03/index.md

 A hackathon is a (usually) short, intense burst of collaborative activity focused on project work (usually in groups) on a particular topic.
 In this case, we will work together on neuroscience topics.

-### When you say neuroscience, you mean computational neuroscience/neuroimaging/electrophysiology/choose-your-favorite-subfield?
+### When you say neuroscience, you mean computational-neuroscience/neuroimaging/electrophysiology/choose-your-favorite-subfield?

-No. If you want to hack on *any* neuroscience-related question, we would be happy for you to participate.
+No. If you want to hack on *anything* neuroscience-related, we would be happy for you to participate in this.

 ### So I need to know a lot in advance?